ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 ### Range Proofs

-You may use the `Trie.verifyRangeProof()` function to confirm if the given leaf nodes and edge proof possess the capacity to prove that the given trie leaves' range matches the specific root (which is useful for snap sync, for instance).
+You may use the `verifyTrieRangeProof()` function to confirm if the given leaf nodes and edge proof possess the capacity to prove that the given trie leaves' range matches the specific root (which is useful for snap sync, for instance).

 ## Examples